caminolosada/caminolosada/README.md

 <h1 align="center">Hi!
 I'm Camino 🌻</h1>
 <h2 align="center">Full Stack Developer based in Barcelona</h2>

-🐠 Before code entered my life, I was fish biologist.
+🐠 Before code entered my life, I was a fish biologist.

 📚 I enjoy reading (and accumulating) books so much that I’ve needed to develop an application to manage them.